mkuthan/mkuthan.github.io/_posts/2024-06-30-homlab-hardware.md

 ## TP-Link Omada Network Devices

-I made the deliberate choice to deploy TP-Link network devices from their business line, expertly managed by the Omada controller.
+I made the deliberate choice to deploy TP-Link network devices from their business line, expertly managed by the Omada Software Controller.
-Notably more budget-friendly than the alternatives offered by Ubiquiti Unifi, these TP-Link devices seamlessly meet all my networking requirements.
+Notably more budget-friendly than the options offered by Ubiquiti Unifi, these TP-Link devices seamlessly meet all my networking requirements.

 ### ER605 Router

 Gigabit router [ER605](https://www.tp-link.com/en/business-networking/vpn-router/er605/) is a straightforward and functional model that provides essential features without unnecessary frills.
+Apart from the annoyingly long startup time, the most significant limitation is the lack of support for IP and port based Access Control Lists (ACLs).
+To work around this, I had to create an additional VLAN.

 ![TP-Link ER605 Router](/assets/images/2024-06-30-homelab-hardware/er605.jpg)

 ### SG2428P Managed Switch

 28-Port Gigabit switch [TL-SG2428P](https://www.tp-link.com/en/business-networking/omada-switch-poe/tl-sg2428p/v1/) is a robust managed switch equipped with PoE and VLAN support.
+So far I haven't found any serious shortcomings, but don't try to run this switch in your bedroom, it's as loud as a jet.

 ![TP-Link SG2428P Switch](/assets/images/2024-06-30-homelab-hardware/sg2428P.jpg)

 ### EAP610 Access Points

 WiFi 6 access points [EAP610](https://www.tp-link.com/en/business-networking/omada-wifi-ceiling-mount/eap610/v3/) with simultaneous 574 Mbps on 2.4 GHz and 1201 Mbps on 5 GHz speeds.
+It provides coverage for most of my house using the 5 GHz network.
+However, I plan to install an extra access point to improve coverage further.

 ![TP-Link EAP610 Access Point](/assets/images/2024-06-30-homelab-hardware/eap610.jpg)